 When the Bank of Tonga was established, it started to create additional money through the growth of bank lending.
 That money did not increase foreign reserves.
 Yet it enabled people to spend, just like money that came from foreign sources.
-Therefore, when the money from bank credit was spent on imports, it depleted the governments foreign reserves.
+Therefore, when the money from bank credit was spent on imports, those addition imports financed by the growth of bank credit needed to be paid for in foreign currency.
+Those additional foreign payments depleted the governments foreign reserves.

 Early in 1981, the Ministry of Finance became aware that Tonga’s foreign reserves were being depleted.
 The Ministry eventually traced the cause of the falling reserves to the growth of bank lending.
 It found that when bank lending increased, foreign reserves decreased.
 When bank lending declined, foreign reserves increased.